A Thoughtful Guide to Self-Awareness

 - Not just "good" → content, excited, relieved, proud

-Research shows that labeling emotions reduces their intensity and increases your ability to respond effectively.
+Research shows that labeling emotions with specific words reduces their intensity and increases your ability to respond effectively.

 Once a week, reflect on: